Valhamyr/Inventory-system/README.md

 # Inventory Tracker

 A lightweight web-based inventory tracking application that works with Bluetooth barcode scanners.
-Data can now be persisted to an SQL database via a small Node server.
+Data can now be persisted to a PostgreSQL database via a small Node server.
 Barcodes are rendered using [JsBarcode](https://github.com/lindell/JsBarcode).

 ## Features
 - Manage multiple inventory types
 - Delete inventory types from the home page
 - Add, update, and remove inventory items
 - Scan barcodes with a Bluetooth scanner or type them manually
-- Data can be stored in an SQL database via the Node server
+- Data can be stored in a PostgreSQL database via the Node server
 - Barcodes for each item are displayed in the table
 - Generate new item barcodes from the home page
 - Responsive layout for desktop and mobile